DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Introduction

 We evaluate DiffusionNFT by post-training SD3.5-Medium ~\citep{esser2024scaling} on multiple reward models.
 The entire training process deliberately operates in a CFG-free setting.
 Although this results in a significantly lower initialization performance, we find DiffusionNFT substantially improves performance across both in-domain and out-of-domain rewards, rapidly outperforming CFG and the GRPO baseline.
 We also conduct head-to-head comparisons against FlowGRPO in single-reward settings.
 Across four tasks tested, DiffusionNFT consistently exhibits 3$\times$ to 25$\times$ efficiency and achieves better final scores.
 For instance, it improves the GenEval score from 0.24 to 0.98 within 1k steps, while FlowGRPO achieves only 0.95 with over 5k steps and additional CFG employment.

-Our main contribution is DiffusionNFT, a direct RL alternative to conventional Policy Gradient methods, introducing the Negative-aware FineTuning (NFT) paradigm~\citep{nft2} into the diffusion domain.
+DiffusionNFT is a direct RL alternative to conventional Policy Gradient methods, introducing the Negative-aware FineTuning (NFT) paradigm~\citep{nft2} into the diffusion domain.
 Grounded in a supervised learning foundation, we believe this paradigm offers a valid path toward a general, unified, and native off-policy RL recipe across various modalities.